-Gerda Teljeur moved to Ireland in 1967 after studying at the Rijks Academie and IVKNO [now Rietveld Academie], Amsterdam, and now lives and works in County Wexford, Ireland
+Gerda Teljeur moved to Ireland in 1967 after studying at IVKNO [now Rietveld Academie], Amsterdam, and now lives and works in County Wexford, Ireland

 ‘Teljeur’s work is significant influenced by the landscape.
 Whilst producing this series of works the artist travelled between Ireland and the Netherlands, and the work subtly registers the difference between the two countries; the closely compacted and controlled Dutch landscape contrasting with the relatively unrestrictive spaces to be found in Ireland.
 A sense of landscape resonates as oppposed to being explicitly expressed and the artist works with negative and positive spaces to build rhytmic areas of light and shade.